-• Metaphysics: reason reasoning on itself
+• What is metaphysics: reason reasoning on itself

 Metaphysics is the investigation of concepts from the point of view of reason alone.
-That is to say, instead of analyzing our knowledge coming from other sources, reason analyze itself, independently of any input from experience.

-• Metaphysics: a natural tendency of reason
+That is to say, instead of analyzing our knowledge coming from other sources, reason analyze itself, independently of any input from experience. • As mentioned before, the investigation of the possibility of metaphysics is important because it is a natural tendency of reason